citusdata/test-automation/README.md

 The name you pass `-s` must be unique.
 There are more parameters you can pass such as `-n`, which changes the number of worker nodes which are launched.
 If you run `create-stack` with no parameters it will tell you more.

+If you forget the name of your cluster you can get the list of active clusters by running:
+`aws cloudformation list-stacks --stack-status-filter CREATE_COMPLETE CREATE_IN_PROGRESS CREATE_FAILED --query "StackSummaries[*].{StackName:StackName,StackStatus:StackStatus}"`.
+This will only list clusters which are in your default region.
+You can specify a region with the `--region` flag.

 # Connecting to the master